Satellite-im/Uplink/ui/docs/testing/uplink-checklist.md

 ### Adding Friends
 - [ ] Search Bar should display *Username#0000* when user is not clicked into it.
 - [ ] Error should appear when User has less than 4 chars typed.
-- [ ] Seach Input should display green indicator when User types more than 4 chars.
+- [ ] Search Input should display green indicator when User types more than 4 chars.

 **Incoming Request**
 - [ ] Incoming Friend Request should have an *X* or *Checkmark* next it.